 - have already used RTP Fees Offset funding and have successfully completed an HDR program.
 Once a student completes an HDR program, full entitlements of RTP Fees Offset are restored.

 You may not have to pay your course (subject) fees upfront.
-HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.
+FEE-HELP allows you to defer your fees until your income reaches a certain level.

 You may also be eligible to receive financial support from Centrelink.